 Constraint equations are the most fundamental way of specifying a constraint on a node.
-This slave node is related to one or more master nodes.
-The displacement at the slave node in a particular direction is a function of the displacements in a particular direction at a set of master nodes.
+This constrained node is related to one or more primary nodes.
+The displacement at the constrained node in a particular direction is a function of the displacements in a particular direction at a set of primary nodes.
 The basic relationship can be specified in the form: